mmiranda222/.statsuite/content/changelog/_index.md

 ### June 4, 2019
 Major changes:

-- [dotstatsuite-data-explorer#23](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-data-explorer/issues/23) Time period range seleciton with annual and non-annual frequencies.
-This new feature of the Data Explorer visualisaiton page is **replacing the time range slider** and enables the end-user to select a time frequency and an according range of time period values for a given dataflow view.<br>
+- [dotstatsuite-data-explorer#23](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-data-explorer/issues/23) **Time period range selection** with annual and non-annual frequencies.<br>
+This new feature of the Data Explorer visualisation page is **replacing the time range slider** and enables the end-user to select a time frequency and an corresponding range of time period values for a given dataflow view.<br>
 ![Time Period Selector](/images/TimePeriodSelector.png)

-- [dotstatsuite-data-explorer#26](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-data-explorer/issues/26) Share API and publication workflow.
-The new Share service for table and chart sharing (including url and embedded codes) relies on a email validation workflow process detailed [here](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-share#publication-workflow).<br>
+- [dotstatsuite-data-explorer#26](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-data-explorer/issues/26) **Share API** and publication workflow.<br>
+The new Share service for table and chart sharing views (including url and embedded codes) relies on a **email validation workflow** process detailed [here](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-share#publication-workflow).<br>
-The end-user needs to provide a valid email address in order to receive a validaiotn email along with the url and embedded code of the shared table or chart view.<br>
+The end-user needs to provide a valid email address in order to receive a validation email along with the url and embedded code of the shared table or chart view.<br>
 ![Share email](/images/ShareMail.png)
+- [dotstatsuite-data-explorer](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-data-explorer/issues/33) **LastNObservations** default setting allowing to define a default number of latest time series observations per time series returned for table and chart views.<br>
+This is implemented as an sdmx annotation parameter, but it should then be enhanced with a UI feature allowing the end-user to change this default parameter.
+- [dotstatsuite-data-explorer#15](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-data-explorer/issues/15) **.CSV download includes labels/codes option**.<br>
+From the search result, .csv downloads include both codes and localised labels of dimensions and dimension members.<br>
+From the visualisation pages, .csv downloads include codes only when "Code" option is set on the UI, and .csv downloads include both codes and localised labels when "Name" or "Both" options are set on the UI.

 Minor changes:

+- [dotstatsuite-data-explorer#34](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-data-explorer/issues/34) Allow sdmx Attributes with 4 letter codes to be displayed as Flags
 - [dotstatsuite-data-explorer#66](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-data-explorer/issues/66)Theme SETTINGS.
-The new configuraiton file settings.json can include configuration for DataExplorer layout, saerch header or splash logo.
-If this is added to the settings.json file, then it supersedes the default configuration.
-See More details in the [FAQ note](https://sis-cc.gitlab.io/dotstatsuite-documentation/getting-started/faqs/de-customisation-configuration/).
+The new configuration file settings.json can include configuration the for Data Explorer layout, search header or splash logo.<br>
+If these are added to the settings.json file, then it supersedes the default configuration.<br>
+See more details in the [FAQ note](https://sis-cc.gitlab.io/dotstatsuite-documentation/getting-started/faqs/de-customisation-configuration/).
 - [dotstatsuite-data-explorer#38](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-data-explorer/issues/38) Chart configs (new configs + chnages in the Rules Driver API)
 - [dotstatsuite-data-explorer#27](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-data-explorer/issues/27) **_Legacy_** Fix apiqueries links
 - [dotstatsuite-data-explorer#25](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-data-explorer/issues/25) **_Legacy_** Fix visualisation reset state

 Bug fixes:

-- [dotstatsuite-data-explorer#22](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-data-explorer/issues/22) Issues and remaining adaptations in the new search, configuration services and architecture.
+- [dotstatsuite-data-explorer#22](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-data-explorer/issues/22) Issues and remaining adaptations in the new search, configuration services and architecture
 - [dotstatsuite-data-explorer#68](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-data-explorer/issues/68) Update label in scope list

 ---